zircleUI/docs/docs/guide/using-vue-router.md

 - [`z-canvas`](/api/#z-canvas)
 - [`$zircle.setView()`](#)

-## For NPM or Vue-CLI
+## For NPM or vue-cli

-### Install Vue-Router in your project
+### Install vue-router in your project
 ```bash
 npm install vue-router
 ```

 ::: tip
-In case using Vue-CLI simply accept to Install Vue-Router in the project generator.
+In case using vue-cli simply accept to Install vue-rRouter in the project generator.
 Of course, you can install the router later.
 :::

 In your `main.js` file